MicrosoftDocs/power-platform/ps-docs/ask-question.md

 > [!IMPORTANT]
 > You need to have account to establish a connection with either Dynamics 365 or Salesforce.

-You can connect to your customer data from Dynamics 365 Sales or Salesforce.
-We are working to improve and expand our data integration abilities and sources.
-Current limitations in data integration:
+You can connect to your business data from Dynamics 365 Sales or Salesforce, which enables you to do rich analysis across your business data estate.

-- You only have access to specific set of core tables, such as contacts, opportunities, leads, accounts, sales orders, and incidents or cases.
-- The data is analyzed only at the time of connection and doesn’t refresh.
-- The data is limited to the first 2000 rows (based on the default order of the table) and a maximum of 100 columns for each table.
-- You can only connect to one external data source, either Dynamics 365 or Salesforce, at any given time.
-This means that if you choose to connect to Dynamics 365, you won't be able to connect to Salesforce simultaneously.
-  However, you can still upload files regardless of the external connection.

 For Dynamics 365 Sales connection:
 - Your sign in information for Project "Sophia" is used to connect to Dynamics 365 Sales.
 - If you have access to multiple instances, you are prompted to choose one.
 - If an instance isn't found, then the option to connect to **Dynamics 365** won't be available.

 For Salesforce connection:
-- You can create a connection, or reuse an existing connection using the PowerPlatform environments available to the currently logged in user
+- You can create a connection, or reuse an existing connection available to the currently logged in user
+- If connecting to Salesforce is disabled, then the option to connect to Salesforce won't be available.
+Please contact your admin to enable it in Power Platform.

+Current limitations in data integration:
+- We currently support contacts, opportunities, leads, accounts, sales orders, and cases.
+- The data is fetched at the time of connection.
+- By default we include the first 2000 rows (based on the default order of the table) and a maximum of 100 columns for each table.
+- You can connect to either Dynamics 365 or Salesforce in a workspace.
+This means that if you choose to connect to Dynamics 365, you won't be able to connect to Salesforce simultaneously.
+- You can upload files for additional context in addition to connecting to a data source.

 ### Work with content